qt/qtwebengine-chromium/chromium/docs/gpu/debugging_gpu_related_code.md

 ### Debugging in the GPU Process

 Given the multi-processness of chromium it can be hard to debug both sides.
-Turing on all the logging and having a small test case is useful.
+Turning on all the logging and having a small test case is useful.
 One minor suggestion, if you have some idea where the bug is happening a call to some obscure gl function like `glHint()` can give you a place to catch a command being processed in the GPU process (put a break point on